fjerlv/deathquake-go/README.md

 Once added, games with matching hashes will be skipped during parsing.

 #### Warmup Behavior
-- **The first map played is always a warmup map** - statistics are not recorded
+- **The first map is always treated as warmup** - statistics are not recorded until a map change occurs
-- **The game goes live when the map changes** - after the second map loads, statistics begin tracking
+- **Live tracking begins after the first map change** - once the second map loads, the game becomes active
-- This allows players to warm up on the first map without affecting their permanent statistics
+- **A game session ends when the scoreboard appears** - triggered by reaching the time limit or frag limit configured in server.cfg

+If multiple scoreboards appear on the same map, only the first one counts as a game end.
+The map must change to exit warmup mode and begin a new session.

 ## Advanced Usage